Kosher prosciutto and goose salami

 - Carve each breast gently, keeping the skin on, and once you are done carving trim away the extra bits of skin and fat, to obtain two neatly shaped breasts.
 At this point, whatever is left on the carcass is for salami making.

-- After all the carving, you should have on the counter: legs, both of which will become prosciutto breasts, which you can allocate either both to prosciutto or one to salami and one to prosciutto some odd bits and pieces of meat and skin, for the salami and the gribole.
+- After all the carving, you should have on the counter: legs, both of which will become prosciutto breasts, which you can allocate either both to prosciutto or one to salami and one to prosciutto some odd bits and pieces of meat and skin, for the salami and the so-called gribole (the same as Ashkenazi gribenes!).

-- Prosciutto To make prosciutto, place the meat (the same procedure applies for legs and breasts) in a glass bowl, rub it generously with 1/3 of the mix of spices and leave it to rest in the fridge.
+- To make prosciutto, place the meat (the same procedure applies to legs and breasts) in a glass bowl, rub it generously with 1/3 of the mix of spices, and leave it to rest in the fridge.
 The total resting time for the meat in the fridge is 7 days.

 - For the first six days, remove any liquid that might have formed and repeat the rubbing every two days.

-- On the sixth day, take out the leg and use a sterile needle and food-safe thread to saw the meat around the bone (or on itself, if you decided to avoid the bone) to perfect the shape of your prosciutto.
-The breast doesn’t require any sawing if you trimmed it well.
+- On the sixth day, take out the leg and use a sterile needle and food-safe thread to sew the meat around the bone (or on itself, if you have decided to avoid the bone) to perfect the shape of your prosciutto.
+The breast doesn’t require any sewing if you have trimmed it well.

-- Luganegotto (dried salami) Collect all the leftover meat and skin on the carcass and chop it with the knife, together with the one breast previously set aside.
+- Now onto the salami (also called in Venetian dialect luganegotto).
+Collect all the leftover meat and skin on the carcass and chop it with the knife, together with the one breast previously set aside.
 It’s also acceptable to grind the meat instead of chopping it by hand, should you prefer to proceed that way.
-To make the salami, you will need either the skin from the neck of the goose or store- bought synthetic casings.
+To make the salami, you will need either the skin from the neck of the goose or store-bought synthetic casings.synthetic casings

-- If you decide to proceed with the skin option, saw it together to form a long and wide rectangle and rub the skin with some of the spice mix used for prosciutto.
+- If you decide to proceed with the skin option, sew it together to form a long and wide rectangle and rub the skin with some of the spice mix used for prosciutto.

 - Place all the filling inside the skin and roll it up tightly, sawing as you go, to obtain a salami shape.